-- 1.2 Co-living is a distinct form of sui generis development that is characterised by private studio rooms which provide residents with functional living space.
-These rooms are supported by a wide range of shared communal amenity areas and facilities.
-This results in a particular emphasis on communal living and social interaction. - 1.3 Watford Borough Council has seen a substantial increase in the level of planning interest in co-living schemes over the two years since the Local Plan's adoption.
-Whilst it is a typology that has so far been focused nationally on major urban centres like London, it is clear that there is a growing market for co-living outside of big cities and Watford is increasingly being seen as a potentially viable location. - 1.4 This is why additional planning guidance is considered necessary to ensure that co-living proposals are high quality, well designed and that they contribute effectively to achieving the wider vision and objectives of the Local Plan.
-The guidance will complement Local Plan policy HO3.6 which provides in principle support for co-living schemes in certain locations in the borough. - 1.5 This document will apply to all proposals for co-living in Watford, and it will be used, alongside other relevant Local Plan policies, to assess the suitability and quality of applications against a range of different criteria and standards. - 1.6 In assessing co-living schemes there will be a recognition in decision making that, despite not being defined as C3 residential dwellings, they will similarly become people's homes.
-Within the framework provided by both the Local Plan and this SPD co-living schemes will
+1.2 Co-living is a distinct form of sui generis development that is characterised by private studio rooms which provide residents with functional living space.
+These rooms are supported by a wide range of shared amenity areas and facilities.
+This results in a particular emphasis on communal living and social interaction.

-- therefore be held to the same high standards in terms of quality and amenity as all other forms of residential development. - 1.7 An SPD focused on developer contributions towards affordable housing is being produced in parallel with this SPD and sets out the specific approach to calculating affordable housing contributions for co-living schemes.
-Both these documents should be considered when putting forward co-living schemes. - 1.8 Once adopted, this SPD will be a material consideration in the determination of planning applications.
+- 1.3 Watford Borough Council has seen a substantial increase in the level of planning interest in co-living schemes over the two years since the Local Plan's adoption.
+Whilst it is a typology that has so far been focused nationally on major urban centres like London, it is clear that there is a growing market for co-living outside of big cities and Watford is increasingly being seen as a potentially viable location for it. - This is why additional planning guidance is considered necessary to ensure that co-living proposals are high quality, well designed and that they contribute effectively to achieving the wider vision and objectives of the Local Plan.
+The guidance complements Local Plan policy HO3.6 which provides in principle support for co-living schemes in certain locations in the borough. - 1.5 This document applies to all proposals for co-living in Watford, and it will be used, alongside other relevant Local Plan policies, to assess the suitability and quality of applications against a range of different criteria and standards. - In assessing co-living schemes there will be a recognition in decision making that, despite not being defined as C3 residential dwellings, they will similarly become people's homes.
+Within the framework provided by both the Local Plan and this SPD, co-living schemes will be held to the same high standards in terms of quality and amenity as all other forms of residential development. - An SPD focused on developer contributions towards affordable housing has been produced in parallel with this SPD and sets out the specific approach to calculating affordable housing contributions for co-living schemes.
+Both these documents should be considered when putting forward co-living schemes. - 1.8 This SPD is a material consideration in the determination of planning applications.

-Policy Context
+2. Policy Context